 If there's an attack, leave the affected area immediately if it is safe to do so.

 Road and driving conditions are comparable to those in Australian capital cities.

 Road safety and driving

-To drive you must be at least 18 years old and have an Australian driver's licence.
-To continue driving after a 12-month stay, you'll need to get a Singaporean licence.
-If you're a permanent resident, you'll need to get a Singaporean licence within three months of getting residency.
+You must be at least 18 and have an Australian driver's licence to drive in Singapore.
+After 12 months, you must get a Singaporean licence.
+If you're a permanent resident, get a Singaporean licence within three months of getting residency.

 Metered taxis are freely available from official taxi ranks and are a safe and convenient means of transport.
 Rideshare apps are legal and are widely used.

-Singapore's highly efficient rail network (Mass Rapid Transit) operates throughout the island between 05:30am and midnight.
-There is also an extensive network of public and private bus service.
+Singapore's efficient rail network (Mass Rapid Transit) operates throughout the island from 05:30am to midnight.
+There is an extensive network of public and private bus service.

 A number of international cruise lines stopover in Singapore.